Noncommutative Laplacian and numerical approximation of Laplace-Beltrami spectrum of compact Riemann surfaces: Abstract

 \section{Abstract}

-We derive a numerical approximation of the Laplace-Beltrami operator on compact surfaces embedded in $\mathbb{R}^3$ with an axial symmetry.
-To do so we use a noncommutative Laplace operator defined on the space of finite dimensional hermitian matrices.
-This operator is derived from a foliation of the surface obtained under an $S^1$-action on the surface.
-We present numerical results in the case of the sphere and a generic ellipsoid.
+We derive a numerical approximation of the Laplace-Beltrami operator on compact Riemann surfaces embedded in $\mathbb{R}^3$ with an effective $S^1$ action.
+To do so, we use a noncommutative Laplace operator defined on the space of finite dimensional hermitian matrices.
+This operator is derived from a foliation of the surface obtained under the $S^1$-action.
+We present numerical results in the case of an ellipsoid and surfaces of genus $g\geq 1$.

 {

 }